 No one is pushing people to move overseas in their retirement and there is nothing wrong with someone who decides to stay in the States or Canada during their Golden Years.
 There are valid reasons for each side of the coin and plenty of room in retirement communities for everyone to have their place.

-All that being said, here are our five reasons why we love living abroad:
+All that being said, here are our five reasons why we love living abroad, and reasons you should retire abroad:

 Some people enjoy having four seasons but we haven’t spent time in snow country for decades.
 If we want snow or freezing temperatures, we can always visit mountains or the U.S. or Canada in the winter for a couple of weeks.
 We definitely don’t want months on end of frigid wonderlands and prefer the gentleness of tropical breezes.